 Also, I’ve been trying to fit my new research knowledge into the Jisc Digital Capabilities circles and finding the model works in theory on paper but applying it is less easy and reveals the difficulties of separating practical engagement into the different elements.

 On the subject of being digital, I received an email from a colleague (academic) describing how difficult it was to keep TEL and DC on the agenda.
-I think this is the reality for most people in HE.
-I wonder how close organisations like Jisc, UCISA and ALT are to the day-to-day life of non-techie staff who teach and support learning.
+For the majority of people working in HE they are not priorities.
 The majority of staff on TELEDA were neither innovators nor early adopters.
-They came on the course for a number of reasons, mostly to do with enhancing student learning.
-So many in the organisations leading digital education don’t come from an L&T backgrounds – which I think contributes to the digital adoption divide – this is one of the themes I have listed for my data analysis.
+They came on the course for different reasons, mostly to do with enhancing student learning and the majority were not great fans of the technology.
+It can become problematic when those taking lead roles in digital education don’t come from an L&T background – which may well contribute to the digital adoption divide.

 Also been looking at the similarities/differences between a PhD and professional doctorate.
 This was stimulated by a post from Pat Thompson Professional Doctorates, what are they good for?
 Having looked at the literature on action research approaches to doctoral research, I know my PhD sits on the borders.
 It’s likely I’ll need to defend this so am working on a blog post which has the key arguments for both sides.